Last Updated on March 13, 2020

 - It is believed that deposits in the arteries can be reversed through the targeted use of garlic extract, thus preventing the progression of heart diseases.
 (1)

 - Thanks to its germicidal properties, allicin in garlic can also prevent diseases in cold winter months.
-Studies show that all those who consume garlic or garlic extract for several weeks are far less susceptible to infections than those who don’t do so.(2)
+Studies show that all those who consume garlic or an extract of it for several weeks are far less susceptible to infections than those who don't do so.(2)

-- Garlic not only promotes blood circulation, but also helps to regulate blood sugar levels, which may eventually have a positive effect on all those with diabetes.
+- Allium vegetables not only promote blood circulation, but also help to regulate blood sugar levels, which may eventually have a positive effect on all those with diabetes.